 Brooke is not a fashionable poet, however.
 Let’s stop to think about why.

 W.B.
-Yeats, one of the greatest of Irish poets, once said something scandalous about Wilfred Owen.
+Yeats, perhaps the greatest of all Irish poets, once said something scandalous about Wilfred Owen.
 Yeats left Owen out of the Oxford Book of Modern Verse that he compiled in 1935, because he disliked what he saw as Owen’s mix of grim realism and sentimentality.
 Yeats declared that Owen was “all blood, dirt, and sucked sugar stick”.
 He also said that Owen’s poetry was poor because it described the “passive” suffering of soldiers.
 Owen was, in effect, in love with miserable agony.
+As disappointing as such an opinion is, it’s cheering, I think, to find that even geniuses are capable of the odd critical slip-up, here and there.
+Yeats, one of the greatest poets of the Twentieth Century, was also turned down for an academic post once because he misspelt the word ‘professor’ on his application.

 Rupert Brooke made it into Yeats’ anthology, however.
 His poetry chimed with the older man, who even before the First World War had admitted the young poet into his circle of friends.